PavleProd/Prims-Algorithm/README.md

 # Prims-Algorithm
 Implementation of Prim's algorithm in O(E log V) time complexity.
+E is the number of edges
+V is the number of vertices in a graph

 * The code defines a Graph class that represents an undirected weighted graph using an adjacency list.